tkellehe/boostc/README.md

 Therein, I began to wonder if I could take this and get it into a _C_ library.

 So, this library is my attempt to make a _C_ version without copying _Boost C++_ directly for my own learning experience.

+The name comes from taking _Object Oriented_ out of _Boost C++_.
+At least that is what I say now.
+It really is just an abbreviation of _Boost_, by removing the vowels...

 # Components
  * [allocator](#allocator)